jfromaniello/url-join/README.md

-Join all path arguments together and normalize the resulting URL pathname.
-(No more duplicated or missing slashes!)
+Join all arguments together and normalize the resulting URL.

 ## Install